Testous/dps/README.md

 ## Introduction

 Tera DPS meter.(only for boss monster)

 Targeting less cpu/memory resources.

-Enraged notifies in real time by notice message size as like picture.
+Enraged notifies in real time by notice message size as like the above picture.

 ## Prerequisite